-Americans who plan out their time off take more time off—but more than one-quarter (28%) of American households don’t do this simple step.
+Americans who plan out their time off take more time off—but one-quarter (24%) of American households don’t do this simple step.
 As a result, they lose or have to forfeit these days.
-Planners prioritize traveling with their paid time off, a trend that is expected to continue to rise in 2021 where 32% of planners anticipate traveling more than previous years versus 21% of non-planners.
+NPVD comes at a time when American workers report feeling extreme levels of burnout.
+According to Destination Analysts, more than two-thirds (68%) of American workers feel at least moderately burned out, and 13% are extremely burned out.
 Taking time off benefits Americans - it’s essential to a person’s overall wellbeing: it strengthens personal relationships, improves professional performance, and promotes overall health and wellness.
-The best way to encourage American workers to use all their vacation days—AND to use many of those days to travel—is to encourage planning in advance.
+The best way to encourage American workers to use all their vacation days—AND use many of those days to travel—is to encourage planning in advance.

 Planners are happier in general, with everything from their personal relationships to their health and wellbeing and their job.

 Need some vacation ideas?
 Lake Charles, Southwest Louisiana offers good company and quiet reflections, historical sites, and luxurious accommodations.
 Prepare for some good old southern hospitality and great times.
 Here are a few itinerary ideas to get you started.